albert597/TRAILMAP/README-EXTENDED.md

 ```
 bash /home/USERNAME/Downloads/Anaconda3-2019.10-Linux-x86_64.sh
 ```
 Answer yes for all prompts.
+After finishing, close the Terminal window and open a new one to continue.

 ##### Create Environment and Install Dependencies